MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/expenisfy-wn/expensify-wn-62821/expensify-issue-62821.md

 ...

-I still feel like we're going to need the useEffect.
+We may still need the useEffect or a similar mechanism because we will have to update the state.

 We click on this from the chat: